bjoern-janson/adaptive-metric-compiler/causal-mass.md

 # Interpretation

-High causal mass occurs when a difference is
+High causal mass occurs when a difference is:

 - behaviorally important,
 - informative,
 - predictive of future consequences.

-Low causal mass occurs when a difference is
+Low causal mass occurs when a difference is:

 - redundant,
 - irrelevant,